Yodaman07/BetterBuilding/README.md

 # BetterBuilding
-A Minecraft mod that adds better building tools to the game
+**Description:** A Minecraft mod that adds better building tools to the game

+**Made By:** LegoBrosBuild and PengiunEncounter

+## Features
+1. Click on a plank to change its type
+2. Lock the plank type
+3. Shift-clicking connected planks will change all of them